Edward A. Burdick: Honors and awards

 As the longest-served chief clerk in the nation, Burdick was recognized as the national authority on parliamentary procedure and legislative process.
 Minnesota House Minority Leader Matt Entenza (DFL-St. Paul) said: "Ed, you are our rock star" in "the Star of the North" (Minnesota).

 Other praise for Burdick came from both Republican and Democratic leaders, including former Governor Tim Pawlenty, House Speakers Steve Sviggum, Rod Searle, David Jennings, Dee Long, Robert Vanasek, Phil Carruthers, Martin Sabo, and Irv Anderson as well as former Senate Majority Leader Dean Johnson and Honorable Kathleen Blatz, chief justice of the Minnesota Supreme Court.
 Popularly known as the "Voice of Minnesota," Edward Burdick "is quintessentially Minnesotan and [he] is the spirit of the Minnesota House of Representatives," concluded Republican Representative Ron Abrams of Minnetonka.

 Elected national president of the American Society of Legislative Clerks and Secretaries (ASLCS) in 1971, Burdick received many accolades during his legislative, military, and public service career.
 Some of which included the Joseph Beek Distinguished Service Award (1983), the Lloyd Short Public Service Award (1985), the National Conference on State Legislatures’ Legislative Staff Award (2002), and the ASLCS Service Award (2003).
+In 1990, a bust of Burdick was erected in the Minnesota State Capitol.
 In 2010, the Minnesota Legislative Society honored Edward Burdick and his counterpart in the Minnesota Senate, Patrick Flahaven, with the Elmer Anderson Award for their years of public service to the State of Minnesota.

 Governor Tim Pawlenty proclaimed January 10, 2005 as "Edward A. Burdick Day" in Minnesota and President George W. Bush wrote on March 14, 2005, that "our Nation is deeply indebted" for his military and public service.
 In his congratulations on Burdick's "retirement after 62 years of government service, including 38 years as chief clerk for the Minnesota House of Representatives," President Bush said, "Laura and I send our best wishes for many years of happiness" in the sun-setting chapter of his philanthropic, patriotic, and legendary public service career as a great American statesman.

 In October, 2012 the annual Edward Burdick Legislative Award was established at the Hubert Humphrey School of Public Affairs at the University of Minnesota.
 ASLCS also established a Memorial Scholarship honoring its former President Burdick for its associate members in all 50 states.